 Propane tanks will have the water warm while a myriad of drinks chill in the cold water of the river.
 There is no need to wait while the makeshift kitchen is set up and dinner is prepared as another guide has come downriver in a small boat equipped with a dinner prepared ahead of time and ready to be served.
 You quickly eat with the anticipation of what lies ahead.
 After shedding your apparel in favor of your swimsuit, walk across the sandy beach area and immerse yourself in one of several hot tubs.
 As the sun begins to drop behind the mountaintops and the stars begin to appear in the clear Canadian sky, it’s hard not to wonder if the day could be any more perfect, though depending on the patterns of the northern lights, it might.

 As you climb aboard your SUP for the last time, there still remain many miles between you and the takeout at a public campground in the town of Carmacks.
 Once you climb the riverbank, you deflate the SUPs and load the gear into the van to begin the drive back to Whitehorse.
 And while the trip may be over, there’s still plenty to discuss on the road back.

 And if four days on the river isn’t quite enough, you can opt for a longer trip and travel all the way to Dawson City.
 This option will take an additional few days and will require a resupply along the river.

 What to wear

 The month you set out will likely determine the apparel needed.
 At minimum, consider choosing a water shoe like the Chaco Torrent Pro paired with a neoprene sock or just opt for a neoprene boot.
-The wind on the river is cool, and it’s advantageous to wear a light jacket or keep one handy while on the river.
-All gear and apparel are stored in dry bags to ensure a warm set of clothes once off of the river and for strolling around camp at the end of the day.
+The wind on the river is cool, and it’s smart to wear a light jacket or keep one handy while on the river.
+All gear and apparel are stored in dry bags to ensure you haver dry clothes when you’re off the river (and you’ll appreciate warm, dry socks for the end of the day at camp).